fabiohsv-cit/ciandt-components-datepicker/README.md

       - messages: the messages that you want to use in your application for validation errors. e.g.:
          ```shell
-            messages: {
             'required': 'This field is required.',
             'minlength': 'This field should have at least x characters.',
             'maxlength': 'This field should not have more than x characters.',
             'pattern': 'This field should match the pattern.',
             'equal': 'This field should be equal to something.',
             'email': 'This field should be a valid e-mail.',
             ...
             'default': 'This is the default message.'
-            }
          ```

    **[Back to top](#how-to-use)**